 Day 1 – Arrival and Orientation

-Students and host teachers will arrive to the San José International Airport where two bilingual professional guides and private vehicle will greet you.
+Students and host teachers will arrive at the San José International Airport where two bilingual professional guides and a private vehicle will greet you.
 You’ll load up your luggage and head east towards the host town of Turrialba.

 Day 2 – Water Workshop at CATIE Campus

 In the morning your group will enjoy breakfast at the hotel and will set off for a private Water Workshop led by expert investigators that work within the institution CATIE’s (Centro Agronómico Tropical de Investigación y Enseñanza/Center for Tropical Agricultural Research and Higher Learning) Campus.
 The group will learn about the local watershed, the importance of water and biodiversity, and the governance and economics of water in Costa Rica.

 The group will then take a tour of CATIE’s Botanical Gardens and Wetland area.
 Students will enjoy lunch with Costa Rican peers at a private high school housed within CATIE’s Campus and will participate in interactive educational games with their peers in order to deepen their understanding of the topic.
 This evening, students will return to the hotel for a debrief and to enjoy a delicious dinner.

 Day 3 – La Marta Reserve Wildlife Refuge & Tour of Hydroelectric Dam

 Today, the student group has the opportunity to tour two incredible places in the Turrialba area.
 In the morning, the group will head off to the La Marta Wildlife Refuge, which is a Natural Heritage site of Humanity because of its abundant biodiversity.
 Students will hike La Marta’s challenging trails through the primary rainforest and across important streams and rivers, which give this site the life it needs to survive.
 Your naturalist guide will point out a variety of different flora and fauna unique to this area.